What Is Marketing?

 This is the approach you’ll see small businesses take.
 While they can’t compete on scale or price with more prominent brands, they can, through a deep understanding of their customer, fill the gaps in the market and meet a niche demand.

-You’ll often see this approach with freelancers building small agile businesses online.
-Spend time on LinkedIn and engage with content from copywriters, designers, coaches and consultants, and you’ll see how they interact with their audience — often asking (and answering) questions in their chosen niche.
+You’ll often see this approach with freelancers building small, agile businesses online.
+Spend time on LinkedIn and engage with content from copywriters, designers, coaches, and consultants, and you’ll see how they interact with their audience — often asking (and answering) questions in their chosen niche.

 A good example of this is those who offer LinkedIn coaching.
 They work with clients to help improve their LinkedIn profile so that they can bring in new business or land a new role.

 One such example is Infinity, a productivity tool that maintains a public roadmap where you can vote on which features you want to be developed next.
 You can also see what is in development and what has been publicly released and is now a full feature.

-The Societal Marketing
+5. The Societal Marketing

 Examples of brands and products that focus on this marketing concept include:

-- Herbivore and other beauty brands use organic ingredients and claim their products are ethically produced and do not harm the environment
+- Herbivore and other beauty brands use organic ingredients and claim that their products are ethically produced and do not harm the environment

 - Reformation – a clothing brand that focuses on ethically made clothing produced without harm to nature.

-Which Marketing Concept Is The Best?
+Which Concept of Marketing Is The Best?

 Well, it depends.

-In this day and age of mass consumption, you need to make sure your business practices are ethical, your product is made in an environmentally friendly way and that you are addressing a genuine need of your customer.
+In this day and age of mass consumption, you need to make sure your business practices are ethical.
+Also, your product is environmentally friendly, and you are addressing the genuine need of your customer.

 Nail These Marketing Concepts to Engage Customer Attention

 Ready to rock these marketing concepts and shift your buyers into overdrive?